MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/step-up/index.md

 <br/>
 **Web**
 Make sure you have Node.js installed.
+Register the application in the MobileFirst Operations Console.

+{% comment %}
 Navigate to the sample's root folder and run the command: `mfpdev app register web com.sample.stepupweb`.
+{% endcomment %}

 #### Scope mapping
 In the **MobileFirst Operations Console → StepUpWeb → Security**, map the following scopes: